luckyfan-cs/luckyfan-cs.github.io/_pages/about.md

   - /about.html
 ---

 I am Fan LIU, a research student at HKUST(GZ).
-My current interest is in adversarial traffic forecasting and adversarial learning, etc.
+My current interest is in federated learning, adversarial traffic forecasting and adversarial learning, etc.

 Email: liufanuestc AT DOT com